Want to learn how to keep deer out of the garden? You’re in the right place.

 How Do You Keep Deer From Eating Your Plants?

 That reality is that deer love eating our fruits and veggies just as much as we do.
-But the good news is that there are plenty of effective strategies to keep deer from eating your plants and fruit trees.
+But the good news is that there are plenty of effective strategies to make deer eat your plants and fruit trees less often.

 Regarding repellents, the most effective deer deterrents utilize intense and distasteful aromas, flavors, and textures.
 Sturdy and robust protective barriers and non-violent scare tactics are also effective deer deterrents.
 You don’t need to spend a ton of money on other products – often, the easiest way to deal with deer problems and prevent deer damage is with simple equipment like fishing wire, tomato cages, or T Posts.